-Include the option of assessing geometric means on a seasonal/sub-seasonal basis in the Basin Plan, Chapter 3 "Water Quality Objectives."
+Include consideration of seasonal and monthly geometric means in the Basin Plan, Chapter 3 "Water Quality Objectives."

 To calculate discrete geometric means, calculate a seasonal geometric mean such that a separate geometric mean is calculated for all summer months and for three winter subseasons where April is included as a winter month consistent with Alternative Three.